 Any man's object, monument or den, cannot evade its relationship with the city, a place of representation of the human condition, and his analysis is only possible if you can define the object in the discontinuous form if you can demonstrate how it will find its place and its law of appearance

-My favorite piece of Gae Aulenti is undoubtedly the “Pipistrello (Bat)” lamp, which is perhaps also her best known.
+My favorite piece of Gae Aulenti is undoubtedly the “Pipistrello (Bat)” lamp, which is perhaps also her best known and what made her famous.

 For the lamps 50th birthday, in 2015, two new versions were made: a decorated version and a 24K gold plated version.